jpsm83/health/documentation/n8n/articleTranslation.md

 - Do NOT create inappropriate cultural references
 - Do NOT output in any format other than the specified JSON
 - **Do NOT exceed character limits for ANY content - if exceeded, rewrite to follow the rules**
-- **Do NOT translate articleContext, SEO or socialMedia content - REWRITE instead**
+- **Do NOT translate SEO or socialMedia content - REWRITE instead**
-- **Do NOT exceed 200 characters for articleContext - article creation will fail if exceeded (critical hard limit)**
-- **Do NOT ignore the 200-character limit for articleContext - this is non-negotiable**
 - Do NOT create translations that are culturally insensitive
 - Do NOT change the JSON structure or field names
 - **Do NOT ignore character limits - every single property must comply**